BMWSawyer/snake-client/README.md

 This is simply a multiplayer take on the genre.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from [here] (https://github.com/lighthouse-labs/snek-multiplayer).

 ## Purpose